xyfZzz/GHM_Loss_Tensorflow/README.md

 This is a tensorflow version of GHMC-Loss based on this paper [Gradient Harmonized Single-stage Detector](https://arxiv.org/abs/1811.05181) and the original pytorch version: https://github.com/libuyu/GHM_Detection.

-This uses the broadcast mechanism for parallel computing for each bins.
+This code uses the broadcast mechanism for parallel computing for each bins.

 ### Environment
 This code is implemented with